VirgilSecurity/virgil-e3kit-js/example/README.md

   npm link @virgilsecurity/e3kit
   ```

-- Create an Application and an API Key in your [Virgil Dashboard](https://dashboard.virgilsecurity.com) account.
+- Create an Application and an API Key in your [Virgil Dashboard](https://dashboard.virgilsecurity.com) account
 - Create a file named `.env` in the `example` folder (you can use the contents of [.env.example](.env.example) as a starting point)

   ```sh
   cp .env.example .env
   ```
-- Set your Application Id, API Key Id and API Key value as the respective values in the `.env` file
+- Set your _Application Id_, _API Key Id_ and _API Key value_ as the respective values in the `.env` file

 - Start the server